duyanghao/duyanghao.github.io/_posts/2017-3-7-Golang_SetReadDeadline.md

 	return c, err
 }

+// A Dialer contains options for connecting to an address.
+//
+// The zero value for each field is equivalent to dialing
+// without that option.
+Dialing with the zero value of Dialer
+// is therefore equivalent to just calling the Dial function. type Dialer struct {
+	// Timeout is the maximum amount of time a dial will wait for
+	// a connect to complete.
+If Deadline is also set, it may fail
+	// earlier.
+	//
+	// The default is no timeout.
+	//
+	// With or without a timeout, the operating system may impose
+	// its own earlier timeout.
+For instance, TCP timeouts are
+	// often around 3 minutes.
+	Timeout time.Duration

+	// Deadline is the absolute point in time after which dials
+	// will fail.
+If Timeout is set, it may fail earlier.
+	// Zero means no deadline, or dependent on the operating system
+	// as with the Timeout option.
+	Deadline time.Time

+	// LocalAddr is the local address to use when dialing an
+	// address.
+The address must be of a compatible type for the
+	// network being dialed.
+	// If nil, a local address is automatically chosen.
+	LocalAddr Addr

+	// DualStack allows a single dial to attempt to establish
+	// multiple IPv4 and IPv6 connections and to return the first
+	// established connection when the network is "tcp" and the
+	// destination is a host name that has multiple address family
+	// DNS records.
+	DualStack bool

+	// KeepAlive specifies the keep-alive period for an active
+	// network connection.
+	// If zero, keep-alives are not enabled.
+Network protocols
+	// that do not support keep-alives ignore this field.
+	KeepAlive time.Duration
+}

 // dialSingle attempts to establish and returns a single connection to
 // the destination address.
 func dialSingle(net, addr string, la, ra Addr, deadline time.Time) (c Conn, err error) {